INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

   - 3 = The data is at the level required for production of an initial bulletin or for quasi-definitive publication.
   - 4 = The data has been finalised and no further changes are intended.

+  Note that topics are case-sensitive.
+All topic values for the Intermagnet MQTT service must be in lower case.

 ### Examples ###

 The topic for Eskdalemuir observatory's 1-minute "reported" data (straight from the observatory with no processing)